UBC-MDS/programming-in-python-for-data-science/chapters/en/module3.md

 _**Make sure you remove the hash (`#`) symbol in the coding portions of this question.
 We have commented them so that the line won't execute and you can test your code after each step.**_

-Let's convert the dataframe `lego` into tidy data but this time preserve all the columns in the dataframe by using `.pivot_table()`.
+Let's convert the dataframe `lego` into wider data but this time preserve all the columns in the dataframe by using `.pivot_table()`.

 Tasks: